jrandj/java-11/README.md

 	}
 	```

-1. A terminal operation can be performed without an interediate operations.
+1. A terminal operation can be performed without an intermediate operation.
 Reductions are a special type of terminal operation where the contents of the stream are combined into a single primitive or Object.
 Terminal stream operation method signatures and examples are shown below:
 	```java
 	// long count()
 	Stream<String> s = Stream.of("monkey", "gorilla", "bonobo");